How to appeal a health coverage or benefits decision

 regular appeal: A meeting with an administrative law judge from the Office of Administrative Courts.
 Also known as “formal hearing” or “state fair hearing.”

-State Fair Hearing: A meeting with an administrative law judge from the Office of Administrative Courts.
+state fair hearing: A meeting with an administrative law judge from the Office of Administrative Courts.
 Also known as “formal hearing” or “appeal.”

 written exception: Exceptions are your written arguments stating why you believe the Initial Decision is incorrect, based on either incorrect factual findings or improper conclusions of law.